Frohike2016/STM32WL_RangeTest/README.md

 # STM32WL_RangeTest
- LoRa range test firmware for STM32WL NUCLEO board.
-It will use Waveshare 1.54Inch E-Paper screen to show the last packet received (with RSSI) for each radio module.
-We are going to comapre Murata typeABZ, STM32WL module and RAK3172
+LoRa range test firmware for RAK3172 (STM32WLE5CC - M4 + sx1262).
+It will share the last packet received (with RSSI) to STM32WL Nucleo board through UART.